 - a.
 May be visible if the images or words do not convey violence, discrimination, profanity or sexually explicit content.
 Tattoos containing such messages must be covered with bandages, clothing, or cosmetics.
 Carle reserves the right to judge the appearance of visible tattoos. - b.
 Facial tattoos will not be allowed. - c.
-Any tattoo that is deemed offensive, at the manager's discretion and in consultation with Human Resources, will be covered at all times while on Carle's campus. - B. Scrub colors for Nursing Care Units and Ambulatory Clinics (excludes those departments with Hospital provided scrubs): - 1.
-RN/LPN staff will wear navy scrub tops and pants. - 2.
-HCT staff will wear steel gray scrub tops and pants.
-(Richland HCT staff wear blue scrub tops and pants) - 3.
-Scrub jackets with hoods may not be worn in the patient care area.
+Any tattoo that is deemed offensive, at the manager's discretion and in consultation with Human Resources, will be covered at all times while on Carle's campus.

-C. Personal Clothing
+B. Personal Clothing

 - 1. Hose or socks MUST be worn. - 2.
-Shoes will be closed toe, clean, soft soled, and in good repair.
+Shoes will be closed toe, clean, soft-soled, and in good repair.
 Shoes should be of a material that is easily cleaned when soiled.
-Croc-like shoes with holes are not allowed for any role US/HCT, MA/CMA, or RN/LPN/APN.
+Croc-like shoes with holes are not allowed for any role.
 Backless shoes are an OSHA violation and may not be worn. - 3.
 Undergarments must be worn and will not be visible through the uniform. - 4.
 Clothing should fit appropriately so as not to be tight or excessively baggy. - 5.
 Clothing style/cut will be worn that will allow for full skin coverage when bending, reaching, or lifting. - 6.
 Clothing will be laundered daily, unwrinkled, not visibly soiled/stained, and in good repair. - 7.
 Uniforms that become soiled with blood or body fluids must be changed.
-Contact Storeroom for paper scrubs. - 8.
-Staff members are encouraged to keep an extra set of scrubs at work for use.
+Contact the Storeroom for paper scrubs.

-D. Slacks/Scrub pants
+C. Slacks/Scrub pants

 - 1. Slacks will be full length.

 - 2. No cropped pants or shorts.

-- 3. No denim or denim-look material.
+- 3. No denim or denim-looking material.

 - 4. No pants with rivets.

 - 5. Pant hems must be neatly hemmed and will not drag the floor.

-E. Jackets/Tops
+D. Jackets/Tops